 We are extremely concerned by the continuing violence in Gaza.

 Homes and critical infrastructure lie in ruin.
-22 of Gaza’s 36 hospitals, which are also being used as shelters for displaced people, are no longer functional.
-Many children and families have also sought shelter in schools.
+More than two-thirds of Gaza’s 36 hospitals, which are also being used as shelters for displaced people, are no longer functioning due to the lack of fuel, water, and vital medical supplies or because they sustained catastrophic damage in the attacks.

-Supply routes into Gaza are severely impacted, impacting food, water, electricity and medicine access for children and families.
-More than a million people, nearly half of them children, have been warned to move south, as Israel continues a ground assault into one of the world’s most densely populated areas.
+Supply routes into Gaza have been severely impacted, impacting food, water, electricity and medicine access for children and families.
+Over 1.9 million people, half of them children, have been displaced, as Israel continues a ground assault into one of the world’s most densely populated areas.
+Bombardments hamper efforts to set up service points for people in need, which endanger the lives of ordinary Gazans and humanitarian personnel striving to help them.

-Despite the dangerous situation, we continue to deliver life-saving supplies such as medicine and clean water, as well as mental health support.
-We have been able to bring some supplies to Gaza through the reopened Rafah Crossing with Egypt – but this meets only a tiny proportion of the need so far, and the temporary pause in hostilities will be insufficient to meet the dire needs in Gaza.
+Despite the dangerous situation, we continue to deliver life-saving supplies such as medicine, nutrition supplies, clean water, and mental health support, but this meets only a tiny proportion of the need so far.

 With supplies and living conditions rapidly declining, we need your help to reach more children and families.
 Please support the Children of Gaza Crisis Appeal.